valentinvogt/npde-summary/chapters/11.typ

 method of characteristics breaks down.
 So we study how the solution behaves at these jumps (discontinuities).

-The setting is as follows: We still study the equation @eq:cons-law with
-$s equiv 0$.
-Then we can derive that along jumps, the normal components must be continuous, which leads to the
+The setting is as follows: We still study the Cauchy problem @eq:cauchy-problem.
+We can derive that along jumps, the normal components must be continuous, which leads to the
 #definition(number: "11.2.4.2", "Rankine-Hugoniot (jump) condition")[
   $ dot(s) (u_l - u_r) = f (u_l) - f (u_r) $ where